jdittrich/userNeedResearchBook/text/allURBook.md

 ## What do you want to find out?  {#questiontopics}

 Before you collect the data, you should specify what you want to find out.
+Based on that you can gather questions you want to ask.
 Let’s look at some topics that might be of interest exploring:

 I usually have three aspects I think of when I prepare my questions: